AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/send-a-sales-email/email-tracking-overview.md

 >[!PREREQUISITES]
 >
->Connection with Email Server: Sales Connect must be connected with your inbox so we know when a new reply has arrived.
-You’ll need to have your Sales Connect account connected to Gmail.
+>Connection with Email Server: [!DNL Sales Connect] must be connected with your inbox so we know when a new reply has arrived.
+You’ll need to have your [!DNL Sales Connect] account connected to Gmail.
 If you’re using Outlook, we’ll need to integrate with your exchange server.

-If Sales Connect can’t track your prospect’s reply to your email, it won’t be able to stop a campaign based on reply detection or log that reply to Salesforce.
+If [!DNL Sales Connect] can’t track your prospect’s reply to your email, it won’t be able to stop a campaign based on reply detection or log that reply to Salesforce.
 What do we mean any email address can reply?

 This means that if you email flynn@flynnsarcade.com and he responds with kevinf@flynnsarcade.com, we’re able to track the reply.
 Additionally, if you email flynn@flynnsarcade.com and CC alan@encom.com, and Alan writes you back, it will also detect the reply and end the campaign.

 ## How to Track Your Email Attachments {#how-to-track-your-email-attachments}

-Sales Connect offers tracking on your attachments (.doc, .ppt, .pdf) so you can see when they’ve been opened/downloaded, and see what pages your recipient is looking through.
+[!DNL Sales Connect] offers tracking on your attachments (.doc, .ppt, .pdf) so you can see when they’ve been opened/downloaded, and see what pages your recipient is looking through.
 We’ll allow you to use our trackable attachments feature from both the [web application](https://toutapp.com/login) and Gmail (or Google Apps).

 >[!NOTE]
 >